rmetzler/bliki/wiki/gpg/terrible.md

 ## The Real Name Policy

-The GPG community has a massive "legal names" fixation.
+The GPG community has a massive “legal names” fixation.
 [Widespread GPG documentation](http://cryptnet.net/fdp/crypto/keysigning_party/en/extra/signing_policy.html), and years of community inertia, stand behind expecting people to put their legal name in their GPG key, and conversely expecting people to verify the